-Planting too deep can make the corn susceptible to cooler temperatures and seed-corn maggots.
-One inch is plenty deep when it’s cool, two inches if it’s already hot.
+Planting too deep can make corn seed susceptible to cooler temperatures and seed-corn maggots.
+Plant your corn 1 inch deep.
+You can increase it up to 2 inches deep if it’s already hot.

 Direct seed this crop.
 Don’t start your seeds indoors.

-If you must try it, then make sure to use a biodegradable starting container that can be planted into your garden to minimize root trauma at transplanting.
+Even using soil blocks, it didn’t work well for us.
+But if you must try it, then make sure to use a biodegradable starting container that can be planted in your garden to minimize root trauma at transplanting.